DeyvidGar/initial-artifact-microservice/README.md

 ## Description

-<p>This spring boot project is created fot to use in microservice local projects, that contains an initial configuration
+<p>This spring boot project is created fot to use in microservice local projects, that contains an initial recommended configuration for microservice.</p>
-that all microservice should to have.</p>

 <p>To start to use this microservice is recommended to refactor->rename values of:</p>